camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ---

-Camunda BPM provides a resource oriented authorization framework.
+Camunda provides a resource oriented authorization framework.

+# Basic Principles

-# Authorizations
+## Authorizations

 An Authorization assigns a set of Permissions to an identity to interact with a given Resource.